mpetersen000/MasterGardenerProject/README.md

 Volunteers complete a 16-week, 60+ hour training program in home horticulture and remain certified on a yearly basis.

-The Master Gardeners of Santa Clara have begun using the Nextdoor App to better reach people that are interested in gardening with tips of the week and answer questions.
+The Master Gardeners of Santa Clara have begun using the Nextdoor App to increase local community outreach.
+Each week the assigned Master Gardener for a neighborhood will send tips of the week and answer questions.
 The Nextdoor App is opt-in.
 Each household must sign up with the app and verify thier identity.
 The number of residences that are members of Nextdoor is hidden except to a logged in member or to the neighborhood leaders.
 The Nextdoor platform allows members to communicate with their neighborhood and nearby neighborhoods only.
 This goal is to provide a sense of connectedness among members.

 ## Questions to be Answered